-The chemical deuteration facility is fully equipped for the synthesis, purification and characterisation of deuterated molecules.
+The NDF chemical synthesis laboratory is fully equipped for the synthesis, purification and characterisation of deuterated molecules.
 Two wet chemistry laboratories accommodate eight hydrothermal Parr reactors for H/D exchange to generate perdeuterated precursors for the synthesis of target molecules.

 The Parr reactors are of different sizes ranging from 50 mL vessels for method development, to 1200 mL vessels for large scale synthesis of deuterated materials.
 Two additional laboratories contain all of the instruments that are required for analysis, purification and characterisation of the deuterated products.